microsoft/genaiscript/packages/sample/src/gptool.help.md

   help [command]  display help for command
 The OpenAI configuration keys can be set in various ways:

--   set the GPTOOLS_TOKEN environment variable.
+-   set the GENAISCRIPT_TOKEN environment variable.
 The format is 'https://base-url#key=secret-token'
 -   set the OPENAI_API_BASE, OPENAI_API_KEY environment variables.
 OPENAI_API_TYPE is optional or must be 'azure' and OPENAI_API_VERSION is optional or must be '2023-03-15-preview'.
 -   '.env' file with the same variables

 ## tools

-Usage: gptools tools [options] [command]
+Usage: genaiscript tools [options] [command]

-Manage GPTools
+Manage GenAIScript

 Options:
   -h, --help      display help for command